 The promotion of both domestic and international Air cargo and express delivery services is a key objective of the government, given its importance from a ‘Make in India’, e-Commerce and exports perspective.
 Domestic Air cargo has a high employment potential, especially for semi-skilled workers.

-The below framework is to be taken to ensure growth of the air cargo business:
+The below framework is to be taken to ensure the growth of the air cargo business:

 - Ensuring that Cargo facilities co-located at an airport are covered under the ‘Harmonised List of Infrastructure and will get the benefit of ‘infrastructure’ sector.

 - The government will streamline and simplify Customs procedures and ensure a shift to paper-less air-cargo processing through the use of digital signatures for transmission of messages.

 - Advance Cargo Information (ACI) system will be implemented in a phased manner.

 - The government will endeavour that all relevant central government authorities are available through a single window at the cargo terminals.
 These include Customs, wildlife clearance, Drug Controller, Plant and Animal Quarantine, FSSAI, Archaeological Survey of India, DGCI etc. Clearances will be given promptly and online after necessary checks through a Single Window System.

-- MoCA will encourage development of cargo-villages near airports.
+- MoCA will encourage the development of cargo-villages near airports.

 - The Air Cargo Logistics Promotion Board (ACLPB) will propose specific action steps to promote trans-shipment at Indian airports and the same will be monitored by MoCA.
 Free Trade and Warehousing Zones will be set up to facilitate transhipment cargo.